 NOTE Introduction of free demulsifier from a premix of solvent and demulsifier will adversely affect the test results.

-If testing or experience indicates that a demulsifier is required, and one has not been premixed with the solvent, add to each tube a quantity of demulsifier-stock solution that has previously been determined to be satisfactory for the crude oil under test.
+If demulsifier has not been premixed with the solvent and testing or experience indicates that it is required, add to each tube a quantity of demulsifier-stock solution that has previously been determined to be satisfactory for the crude oil under test.
 Typically, 2 drops to 4 drops of demulsifier-stock solution is appropriate.

 Add 3 drops to 4 drops (~0.15 mL to 0.20 mL) of demineralized or distilled water to each tube.